znasipak/bhpwave/README.md

 > [!WARNING]
 > The following is not legal advice.

 To the best of the authors' knowledge, one can redistribute the code under an MIT-compatible but GPL-incompatible license only by removing the GPL-dependent libraries.
 Otherwise, the the entire software package (code + dependencies) falls under the GPL license.
-Please note that this is not